HackBulgaria/Android-1/TasksForCourseApply/3-StainedGlassFilter.md

 This task was inspired by the famous [Voronoi diagram](http://www.personal.kent.edu/~rmuhamma/Compgeometry/MyCG/CG-Applets/Images/vor_overlay_eg02.gif).

 There is a set of points on a 2D plane.
 Those points are centers of respective regions(1 region per point).
 Let's call those points the *center points*.

-Every *center point* has a *region*.
+Every *center point* has one *region* surrounding it, and every *region* has one *center point*.

 How are the regions of the *center points* determined?
-If you take any point from a region, let's say point *A* you will notice that **the closest *center point* to A is the center point of the region from where A originates**.
+If you take any point from a region, let's say point *A* you will notice that the closest *center point* to A is the center point of the region from where A originates.
 This means that in order to determine which point is contained in which region all you have to do is find the nearest center point to that point.
 This is the way to do this filter.

-Generate a number of *center points* and determine the *region* for every pixel in the input image.
+Given an input image, generate a number of *center points* and determine the *region* for every pixel in the input image.
 Calculate the average color from all pixels belonging in a certain region, and draw every pixel in that region in the averaged color.

 See?
 Simple.